NikolasRR/Fullstack-Challenge-2021-Space-Flight-News_Back-end/README.md

 - bash `prisma migrate dev` in the terminal
 - if it did not ran the seed, bash `npx prisma db seed` in the terminal
 - last, bash `npm run dev` in the terminal
+- if types errors or imports from `@prisma/client` appear, open the command palette and run `Prisma: Restart Language Server` and/or `TypeScript: Restart TS server`.
+To run the latter you need to be editing a typescript file

 ### Steps using Docker
 - create a .env.docker file
 - write the following on it
-    - `PORT=` port where the Docker container will run on
+    - `PORT=5000` port where the Docker container will run on
     - `POSTGRES_USERNAME=postgres`, you can change it
     - `POSTGRES_PASSWORD=postgres`, you can change it
     - `POSTGRES_HOST=database`, refers to the service in the docker-compose.yaml file